xdv/divvy-dev-portal/content/concepts/issued-currencies/freezes.md

 **Caution:** Never send your secret key to an untrusted server or over an insecure channel.

-### Using RippleAPI
+### Using DivvyAPI

-To enable No Freeze on an address, prepare a **Settings** transaction using the [prepareSettings](rippleapi-reference.html#preparesettings) method.
+To enable No Freeze on an address, prepare a **Settings** transaction using the [prepareSettings](divvyapi-reference.html#preparesettings) method.
 Once enabled, you cannot disable No Freeze.
 The `settings` parameter should be an object set as follows:

 | Field    | Value   | Description |
 |----------|---------|-------------|
 | noFreeze | Boolean | `true`      |

-You must [sign](rippleapi-reference.html#sign) this transaction using the master key.
-The rest of the [transaction flow](rippleapi-reference.html#transaction-flow) is the same as any other transaction.
+You must [sign](divvyapi-reference.html#sign) this transaction using the master key.
+The rest of the [transaction flow](divvyapi-reference.html#transaction-flow) is the same as any other transaction.

 Example JavaScript (ECMAScript 6) code to enable No Freeze on an address: